Which of These Statements About Metabolism Isn’t True?

 Exercise temporarily raises energy expenditure, especially during activity and shortly afterward.
 Strength-focused routines, such as weightlifting, can increase lean tissue, which elevates daily energy demands even during periods of rest.

-Calorie use during digestion—often called thermic effect—differs depending on nutrient type.
-Protein demands the most energy to break down, resulting in higher overall calorie expenditure compared with fats or carbohydrates.
+Fuel use during digestion—often called thermic effect—changes by nutrient type.
+Protein asks for more energy to break down, so it leads to greater overall burn than fats or carbs.

 Maintaining peak internal function—or giving it a boost—doesn’t have to be complicated.
 A few consistent habits can make a noticeable difference: